armhold/dsapi/README.md

 It includes an example client suitable for use on the command line.

-## Usage

-[Sign up](https://darksky.net/dev/register) and get a developer key.
-They offer a free key good for 1000 calls/day.

 ```
 dsapi 34.09,-118.41
 Forecast for lat: 34.090000, long: -118.410000: